claire1028/simple-draw-and-guess/README.md

 ### websocket
-Simple draw and guess based on websocket and react.
+Simple draw and guess based on Socketio and react.

 ### how to run
 1. yarn